MichaelCurrin/code-cookbook/recipes/jekyll/hooks.md

 Use `sh` as per standard git hooks flow.
 It has reduced access and syntax but this is fine.

 Optionally add `make install`.
 Or `make all` if that uses the install and build steps.
+That is less important if you have a lockfile (dependencies won't changed unexpectedly) or if you always make sure to run the `make install` step manually whenever you change your dependencies file directly or with a pull.

 Then make it executable.